 Plug Power (NASDAQ: PLUG)

-Their hydrogen cell technologies are very innovative and are in high demand around the world.
-They’re partnering with SK Group to expand into the Asian market, and they also recently announced a partnership with French auto manufacturer Renault.
+It’s partnering with SK Group to expand into the Asian market, and it also announced a partnership with French auto manufacturer Renault.

 Electric Vehicle Charging Stations Stocks